All the Way (play): History

 The play was produced in September 2013, at the American Repertory Theater (A.R.T.) in Cambridge, Massachusetts, directed by Rauch, with Bryan Cranston as LBJ.
 The A.R.T. production premiered on Broadway at the Neil Simon Theatre for a limited run on March 6, 2014, where it ran through until June 29, 2014.

 The Broadway and A.R.T. productions starred Bryan Cranston as LBJ, and the cast included John McMartin, Betsy Aidem, Christopher Liam Moore, Robert Petkoff, Brandon J. Dirden, Michael McKean, and Bill Timoney.

 The play sold out its American Repertory Theater showing, and strong sales were reported for previews of its limited Broadway run at the Neil Simon Theatre.
+The play, produced by Jeffrey Richards, Louise Gund and Jerry Frankel, grossed over $1.6 million in ticket sales in its final week, a record at the time.
 On June 5, 2014, the producers announced that the play had recouped its $3.9 million investment in under four months.

 All the Way is the first of two plays by Schenkkan on Johnson's presidency.
 The second part, The Great Society, premiered at the OSF on July 27, 2014.
 Jack Willis, who played Johnson at its Oregon premiere, again plays Johnson in The Great Society in Oregon.
 The sequel, also directed by Rauch, continues the Johnson story from 1964 to 1968.